syncfusion-content/flutter-docs/Flutter/installation-and-upgrade/Install-using-the-Offline-Installer.md

 	![Installing wizard](Platform_images/Step-by-Step-Installation_img5.png)

-    N> The Completed screen is displayed once the Flutter platform is installed.
+    N> The Completed screen is displayed once the Flutter product is installed.
 If any version is selected to uninstall, The completed screen will display both install and uninstall status.

 	![Completed wizard](Platform_images/Step-by-Step-Installation_img10.png)